 Why grow perennial vegetables?
 Are there enough of them for growing to be worthwhile?

-When I began experimenting with perennial veggies (over six years ago now) I hoped that it may be possible to find some varieties that would live in the garden year after year; that would be hardy, productive, reliable and tasty.
+When I began experimenting with perennial veggies (over eight years ago now) I hoped that it may be possible to find some varieties that would live in the garden year after year; that would be hardy, productive, reliable and tasty.
 Following the methods and rationale of forest gardening, and concentrating on the herbaceous /shrub layer I hoped to find a range of practical, useful perennial veggies.
 I had no idea where the research would lead, but I was determined that if these plants were out there somewhere, then I would track them down.

 I now have a range of perennial veggies happily living in the garden which provide food for virtually no work through the year.
 It has taken quite a lot of work to track them down and learn how to grow them, but that has all been great fun.